formlio/forml/docs/io.rst

 Input & Output
 ==============

-ForML comes with a special approach to data access.
+ForML comes with a unique approach to data access.
 For projects to be portable, they must not be coupled directly with any specific data storages or formats - which for a data-processing framework might sound a bit self-contradictory.

 In ForML architecture, all runtime dependencies including the pipeline I/O are handled by the :doc:`platform <platform>`